yash8107/generated-QR-code/README.md

 npm install
 npm start

-Enter Data:
+<h2>Example:</h2>
+To generate a QR code for the URL https://www.facebook.com:

+<h3>Enter the URL to generate a QR code:</h3>
-When prompted, enter the data you want to encode into a QR code.
+Enter the data you want to encode into a QR code.
 This can be text, a URL, contact details, or any QR code-compatible data format.

-Generate QR Code:
+<h3>Generate QR Code:</h3>
 Once you press Enter, the program will generate a QR code image.

-Access the QR Code:
+<h3>Access the QR Code:</h3>h3
 The QR code image will be saved in the project directory with the name qr_img.png.

-Example:
-To generate a QR code for the URL https://www.facebook.com:

 <!-- CONTRIBUTING -->
 # Contributing ✨